Posted on Saturday 17 June 2017

-It might not seem like that last-minute pack of gum or the celebrity gossip magazine at the checkout won’t make a difference, but it will.
+You might think that buying that last-minute pack of gum or the celebrity gossip magazine at the checkout won't make a difference, but the truth is that it will.
 Small things add up fast.
-If you're trying to save and get on top of the financial game, being wise to daily spending habits can make you more mindful of your spending.
+If you're trying to save and get on top of the financial game, being wise about your daily spending habits can make you more mindful of your spending.

 It's tempting to make small purchases like lattes, candy bars, and bags of chips.
 While these don't seem like much, spontaneous little decisions eat up your money over time.
 Building extra expenses into your budget will help you keep up with your finances.

 Budgets go beyond the basics.
 A good budget, in fact, will track every penny.
-Small purchases, like those mentioned above, add up fast and get away from you if you aren’t tracking them.
+Small purchases, like those mentioned above, add up fast and might become difficult to track.

 If you don't know how much you spend on impulse buys every day, carry a little notebook around and write down even the smallest expenses.
 This might feel tedious, but you'll soon be able to see exactly what you're spending money on, and how much you're spending.

-Some people mind find it exhausting to write a note on their phone every time they buy a package of mints.
-If you don’t feel like tracking every single impulse buy, write a “petty cash” column into your budget.
+Some people might find it exhausting to write a note on their phone every time they buy a package of mints.
+Write a "petty cash" column into your budget if you don't" feel like tracking every impulse buy.

 For example, you can leave the house with only five dollars in cash, and when it's spent, it's spent.
 You'll still keep track of your spending, but you won't have to make tedious little notes.